NVIDIA/NeMo/README.md

 #### 5.12.6.
 Adapter Learned and IA3 Learned GPT-3 Evaluation
 <a id="markdown-prompt-learned-and-ia3-learned-gpt-3-evaluation" name="prompt-learned-and-ia3-learned-gpt-3-evaluation"></a>

-We also provide a simple tool to help evaluate the adapter learned and IA3 GPT-3 checkpoints.
+We also provide a simple tool to help evaluate the adapter and IA3 learned GPT-3 checkpoints.
 You can evaluate the capabilities of the adapter learned GPT-3 model on a customized adapter learning test dataset.
-We provide an example to evaluate our checkpoint, which went through adapter learning or IA3 learning on SQuAD v2.0.
+We provide an example to evaluate our checkpoint, which went through adapter learning or IA3 learning on SQuAD v1.1.

 The configuration used for the evaluation needs to be defined in the `conf/config.yaml` file by modifying the `evaluation` parameter, which specifies the